Danny Trejo On Acting, Addiction And Playing 'The Mean Chicano Dude'

 "Standing on the yard in San Quentin, knowing that there's a riot coming, you're absolutely scared to death with every fiber of your body," Trejo says. "[But] you have to pretend you're not.
 You have to stand there and make everybody think you like it."

-As an actor, he's made a name for himself by playing menacing characters on TV shows like Breaking Bad and in movies like Machete.
+As an actor, he's made a name for himself by playing menacing characters on TV shows like Sons Of Anarchy and in movies like Machete.
 He jokes that he's perfectly suited for the roles he's landed: "Somebody finally got it right!
 They're not using Marky Wahlberg to play the mean Chicano dude."

 Trejo still returns to prisons to talk with inmates.
 His latest project is the documentary Survivors Guide To Prison, which focuses on injustices within the criminal justice system and highlights the cases of two men who spent decades behind bars for murders they didn't commit.
 The film is available for streaming on Amazon and iTunes.